music-encoding/music-encoding/README.md

    * Is Java 8 or above available on your machine?

-     Java 8 or above is needed for the build process drive by apache Ant (see below).
+     Java 8 or above is needed for the build process driven by apache Ant (see below).
      To check for Java on your machine, run the following command:

      ```bash